 Speaking of contacts… one thing I hadn’t realised was just how many travel industry representatives would be at the conference in addition to those who had a table for speed networking.
 Thoroughly research who else is attending and who you may like to meet – this applies to fellow bloggers as much as industry insiders.
 I had a couple of valuable meetings with fellow bloggers that had been organised via Blogger Bridge and I would definitely look to set up more meetings next time.

-What should I bring
+What should I bring to TBEX?

 Business cards: I brought around 200 which was too many but rather too many than not enough!